ncagle/DNS-over-HTTPS/QUIC.md

 HTTP QUIC (hq) is not exactly HTTP/2 frames, but will be different enough to warrant a completely separate take.
 It will make the QUIC support to be completely independently implemented from the HTTP/2 support. libcurl should be possible to build with only h1 + hq support, as well as h1 + h2 + hq.

 ## ngtcp2 library

+## LiteSpeed library
+This library uses BoringSSL.
+BoringSSL is a fork from OpenSSL.
+Although, most of headers are similar, there are some differences between them (for example, BoringSSL implements cryptographic channel ID-s, etc.).
+So, it is not possible to drop in OpenSSL instead of BoringSSL and expect that everything will compiler, link and work.
+So this needs to be investigated.